The Ultimate Spain Bucket List (50 Top Experiences)

 It’s the highest point in Spain and the third-largest volcano in the world, so you definitely don’t want to miss the opportunity to hike Mount Teide.

-There are many different paths to get to the summit of the volcano, but the most challenging trail is the most rewarding.
+There are many different paths to get to the volcano’s summit, but the most challenging trail is the most rewarding.

 It starts at Montaña Blanca, and it takes about 6 hours to reach the Altavista Refuge, the best accommodation in Spain for a view where you can stay overnight to rest and finish the climb early in the morning to watch the magical sunrise.